 This document is provided for information only.
-To the extent that this document is inconsistent with any import permit, direction, industry notice or authorisation to enter a quarantine isolation facility, the terms and conditions of the import permit, direction, industry notice or authorisation to enter a quarantine isolation facility take precedence and will apply.
-Failure to comply with a condition of an import permit, direction, industry notice or authorisation to enter a quarantine isolation facility may constitute an offence.
+To the extent that this document is inconsistent with any import permit or direction, the terms and conditions of the import permit or direction take precedence and will apply.
+Failure to comply with a condition of an import permit, direction or industry notice may constitute an offence.

 Biosecurity risks associated with the aircraft, corral and horse stalls

 The Department of Agriculture, Water and the Environment (the department) regulates the import of horses and equipment used to transport horses.
 The aircraft, corral and horse stalls pose biosecurity risk if contaminated with equine hair, faeces, blood or mucus.
 Plant and soil material are also a risk for transmitting viable weed seeds.
 People in contact with the aircraft, corral and horse stalls may transmit exotic diseases such as equine influenza (EI) if they contact an infected horse or its equipment.

 Removal and correct disposal of biosecurity risk material (BRM) and the use of disinfectants effective against the EI virus are required to ensure the biosecurity risk to Australia is managed.
 Appropriate disinfectants that inactivate the EI virus include oxidising agents e.g. Virkon, surfactant disinfectants and detergents.